seekrcentral/seekr2/docs/installation.rst

 problem caused those failures.
 If the CUDA tests failed, then you either do not have a working CUDA installation, or the proper environmental variables such as OPENMM_CUDA_COMPILER have not been set.

-Try to see if the python interface works.
-Inside a python shell, try:

-from simtk import openmm

-If you see no errors, then your OpenMM installation was probably successful.

 You'll need to install the SEEKR2 Plugin on top of this version of OpenMM::